-Waco, TX - August 26, 2013 -- As the drought throughout Texas continues with little relief in sight, the Brazos River Authority (BRA) has issued a Stage 2 Drought Warning declaration for Lake Proctor.
-The lake is the surface water supply for several wholesale water providers including the Upper Leon River Municipal Water District., North Leon River Irrigation Corporation, and the Lake Proctor Irrigation Authority.
+August 15, 2018 -- As drought conditions throughout most of Texas continue with little relief, the Brazos River Authority has issued a Stage 2 Drought Warning declaration for Lake Proctor.
+The reservoir is the surface water supply for several wholesale water providers including the Upper Leon River Municipal Water District, North Leon River Irrigation Corporation, and the Lake Proctor Irrigation Authority.

-The BRA has notified each of its Lake Proctor customers that Stage 2 conservation efforts are in order to help make the water supply from the reservoir last longer in light of the continuing drought conditions.
-At the Drought Warning stage, BRA requests a 10 percent reduction in water use.
+The BRA has notified each organization with water supply agreements from Lake Proctor that Stage 2 conservation efforts are now in effect.
+At the Drought Warning stage, the BRA requests a 10 percent reduction in water use from amounts that would have occurred in the absence of any drought contingency measures.

 The Stage 2 Drought Warning is part of the Brazos River Authority's Drought Contingency Plan (DCP).
-This plan, which is required by the state, is intended to help preserve and extend water supplies during drought conditions and includes strategies for temporary supply and demand management.
+This DCP, which is required by the state, is intended to help preserve and extend water supplies during drought conditions and includes strategies for temporary supply and demand management.

 The DCP has four conditions, or stages, ranging from 1-4 in level of severity.
-Each stage is tied to a corresponding reservoir level, called a "trigger" level.
+Each stage is tied to a corresponding reservoir level or trigger level.

 When a reservoir drops below its Stage 1 trigger level, the BRA implements a Stage 1 Drought Watch Condition where customers and the public are made aware of potential drought problems.
 During Stage I, there is a recommended 5 percent reduction in water use than would have occurred under normal conditions.
-Lake Proctor reached its Stage 1 trigger level on November 8, 2012.
+Lake Proctor reached its Stage 1 trigger level in June.

-At the Stage 2 trigger level, a Drought Warning Condition is initiated and a 10 percent reduction in water use is requested.
-Lake Proctor dropped below its Stage 2 trigger of 1155.7 feet mean sea level on August 19, 2013.
-At this level, the lake is about 56 percent full.
+At the Stage 2 trigger level, a Drought Warning Condition is initiated, and a 10 percent reduction in water use is requested.
+Lake Proctor dropped below its Stage 2 trigger of 1155.7 feet mean sea level on August 8, 2018.
+At this level, the reservoir is about 55 percent full.